-DRAINAGE IMPROVEMENT: Randy Wright, left, and Kevin Demerson, replace culverts underneath a commercial driveway on Fellows Road in the south region.
-The project was completed last month.
-Below, a crew in the north region loads the old culverts on a truck in preparation to replace them in different locations in the Castlewood subdivision.
-That project is expected to be completed this month.
+DRAINAGE IMPROVEMENT: Randy Wright, left, and Kevin Demerson, help to install one of the culverts underneath a commercial driveway on Fellows Road in the south region.
+The project was completed in June.
+Below, a crew in the north region loads old culverts on a truck in preparation to replace them in different locations in the Castlewood subdivision.
+That project is expected to be completed in August.